aivanzhang/panda_patrol/examples/dbt_pipeline/README.md

-# Add Panda Patrols to your DBT Data Tests
+# Integrate Panda Patrols with DBT
-This example shows how Panda Patrols can be added to data tests inside your DBT pipeline.
+This example shows how Panda Patrols can be integrated with your DBT pipeline.
 It creates several DBT models ([models](models)) and also a Python DBT model ([user_orders_products_view](models/user_orders_products_view.py)).
 This Python-based model is needed for our Python-based Panda Patrols.
 Patrols are set up for this Python model.

 ## Setup
 1. Install the requirements.
 This installs the necessary dependencies for DBT and Panda Patrol.
 Note that we're using `dbt-postgres` as the adapter.
 You can use any adapter you want, but you will need to modify the `profiles.yml` accordingly.
 Furthermore, we're using [dbt-fal](https://github.com/fal-ai/dbt-fal) which provides further Python compatibility with DBT.